dcevallossalas/InternetPrivacyAssessment/README.md

 View(Bibliography)
 ```

-- Bibliography.xlsx: This Excel file contains the detail of reviewed bibliography.
+- Bibliography.xlsx: This Excel file contains the detail of the reviewed bibliography, as well as the results from the pilot and main phase of the screening and coding procedures.